 Squaw Valley: Guided tours will have access to the zone called “Tram Ridge”.
 This awesome north-facing terrain that can be seen from the parking lot of Squaw Valley.
 Accessed from Broken Arrow this zone is made up of glades, gullies, and ridgelines. e can ski multiple laps in this zone, returning to the ski area to bump up the lifts, or utilizing our AT skis or split boards to “skin” uphill.
 Skiing out of the boundary line on Tram Ridge has long been a dream of many a long-time Squaw skier, and now it is a reality, exclusively with these guided tours!

-Nat Geo: Located outside the boundary lines of Granite Chieg at Squawe, the Nat Geo bowl and adjacent peaks have been long admired for their beauty, remoteness, and quality of terrain.
+Nat Geo: Located outside the boundary lines of Granite Chief at Squaw, the Nat Geo bowl and adjacent peaks have been long admired for their beauty, remoteness, and quality of terrain.
 Crossing the boundary at Squaw with your guide, you step into a true backcountry experience with quiet solitude and playful terrain.
 There are many options for ski descents and once you reach the bottom you'll transition to uphill mode and gain the ridge that connects Squaw Valley to the Tahoe National Forest boundary.
-Some groups do multiple laps in Nat Geo, and some come continue on to Tram Ridge.
+Some groups do multiple laps in Nat Geo, and some continue on to Tram Ridge.

 Alpine Meadows: At Alpine Meadows tours access the popular backcountry zone known as “Munchkins” off Scott Peak.
 Munchkins is a large zone, with everything from mellow open bowls to perfectly spaced trees to steep technical lines.
 The zone’s diversity makes Munchkins the perfect place for the new backcountry skier or rider looking to build skills, and ideal for many laps for the experienced off-piste rider.